 The stone model of Golgotha in the Jerusalem Church of Bruges

 The church is clearly different from the temples which we have seen earlier.
 May be it is due to the fact that it’s private property?

-Ecclesiastical decorations and attributes are preserved original.
+Ecclesiastical decorations and attributes are preserved in their original form.

-Under the gallery is the so-called “Little Altar”, beyond the crypt with a very low entrance.
-Going into it, you sort of bow down to the Creator, as the crypt is an imitation of the Holy Sepulchre.
-Therefore Ecclesia Jerusalem Brugensis sometimes called the Bruges Church of the Holy Sepulcher.
+The so-called Little Altar is located beyond the crypt and has a very low entrance.
+Going into it, you sort of bow down to the Creator, since the crypt is an imitation of the Holy Sepulchre.
+Therefore Ecclesia Jerusalem Brugensis is sometimes called the Bruges Church of the Holy Sepulchre.

 Bruges is full of churches; they are at every turn.
 We saw the interiors of only three of them, and they completely different from one another.
 Well, there is a strong reason to come back and check them all.